Thurgau: Economy

 The canton of Thurgau is known for its agricultural produce.
-Particularly, apples, pears, fruits and vegetables are well-known.
+Particularly, apples, pears.
 The many orchards in the canton are mainly used for the production of cider.
 Wine is produced in the Thur valley.

 There is also industry in the canton of Thurgau.
 The main industries are printing, textiles and handicrafts.
 Small and middle-sized businesses are important for the cantonal economy.
 Many of these are concentrated around the capital.